 True

-The data with 2000 samples is generated from an exponential distribution with 1/rate parameter of 0.35.
-The MLE method estimates the parameter of the exponential distribution, and for the generated data, the fitted MLE parameter is found to be 0.3593 which is a correct estimation of observed parameter.
+Data with 2000 samples are generated from an exponential distribution with 1/rate parameter of 0.35.
+The MLE method estimates the parameter of the exponential distribution, and for the generated data, the fitted MLE estimation of the parameter is found to be 0.3593 which is a reasonable estimation of the true parameter.
 DistFit explores various distribution types based on the nature of the data.
-For the generated dataset, the possible distributions considered include 'Uniform', 'Exponential', 'Weibull', and 'Gamma'.
+In this case, normal distribution is eliminated due to non-symmetrical data histogram; therefore, the possible distributions include 'Uniform', 'Exponential', 'Weibull', and 'Gamma'.

 The Goodness of Fit (GOF) test is included for the evaluation of how well the fitted distribution aligns with the observed data.
 In the provided example, the test statistic is calculated as 4.0574, and the critical value at a 5% significance level is 7.8147.
-The outcome of the test is conclusive, there is acceptance of the null hypothesis (H0) that the distribution is a good fit, given the significance level.
+The outcome of the test is conclusive: accept the null hypothesis (H0) that the distribution is a good fit at the given significance level.
 Therefore, the fitted exponential distribution adequately represents the underlying nature of the generated data.

 Normal Distribution

 The Normal distribution is a versatile distribution modeling a wide range of phenomena.
 DistFit estimates the mean ('mu') and standard deviation ('sigma') through the MLE method.
-It widely used in scenarios where data distribution is symmetric and follows a bell-shaped curve, like human height.
+It is widely used in scenarios where data distribution is symmetric and follows a bell-shaped curve, such as human height.

-To showcase the practical application of the DistFit package on a dataset generated from a Normal distribution, we conducted a fitting and goodness-of-fit (GoF) analysis.
+To showcase DistFit package fittinga dataset generated from a Normal distribution, we conducted a fitting and goodness-of-fit (GoF) analysis.
 The following Python code demonstrates each step of the process.

 import DistFit.distfit as dft